venkatra/SparkSqlStream/README.md

  * This repo will not necessarily be maintained for future releases/versions of spark.
 Feel free to take it and explore/enhance at your own will and needs.

+The theory and implementation logic is explained in the page [wiki/Home.md](./wiki/Home.md).

 ***

 __Build__